About the course

 One day a week will be dedicated to your professional development with sessions delivered at both the University of Derby and at our hub sessions.

 The university sessions will predominantly focus on the Masters level modules and assessment for the PGCE element.
-The hub sessions have a strong focus on classroom based teaching and learning with lots of practical ideas for you to take away and use.
+The hub sessions whilst creating a supportive community will have a strong focus on classroom based teaching and learning with lots of practical ideas for you to take away and use.
 The hub sessions also allows time to network with your fellow ITT colleagues and share experiences and learning.

 We have a thorough interview process to ensure that we are matching potential trainees to the right schools.